bmndc/nokia-leo/README.md

 ![Screenshot of an installation window for Qualcomm's diagnostic driver, in which two radio buttons are shown labelled 'WWAN-DHCP is not used to get IPAddress' and 'ETHERNET-DHCP is used to get IPAddress' respectively.
 The first button is selected.](assets/whatever.png)

 6. Switch your phone to EDL mode and connect it to your computer.
+Either:
 {:start="6"}
-  - From the turned on state, turn on debugging mode on your phone by dialing `*#*#33284#*#*`, connect it to your computer and type `adb reboot edl` in a command-line window.
+  - if your phone is on, turn on debugging mode on your phone by dialing `*#*#33284#*#*`, connect it to your computer and type `adb reboot edl` in a command-line window.
-  - From the turned off state, hold down `*` and `#` at the same time while inserting the USB cable to the phone.
+  - if your phone is off, hold down `*` and `#` at the same time while inserting the USB cable to the phone.

 In both cases, the phone's screen should blink with an 'enabled by KaiOS' logo then become blank.
 This is normal behaviour letting you know you're in EDL mode and you can proceed.